Explore more insights

 Protecting your reputation

-CCJs can be damaging to your business's reputation.
+A CCJ on your business record can be more than just a financial inconvenience, it can be damaging to your business's reputation.
 When potential clients or business partners discover CCJs against your company, it can harm their trust and confidence in your ability to fulfil financial obligations.
-Regularly checking for CCJs enables you to address any issues promptly, demonstrating your commitment to financial responsibility and maintaining a positive view in the eyes of your partners and customers.
+By identifying and addressing them quickly you can reassure other businesses that you’re committed to financial responsibility and can help you to maintain a positive reputation with your partners and customers.

 Minimising financial risks

-Just login to your Capitalise for Business account to view your business credit profile.
-You will be able to see any legal notices registered against your business and adverse credit information, such as a CCJ.
+By signing up with Capitalise for Business, you gain access to your business credit profile.
+From there, you can view any legal notices registered against your business and other adverse credit information.

-Top tip: When you subscribe to a Capitalise plan, you can receive immediate alerts on CCJs being registered against your business, empowering you to take immediate action, such as disputing inaccuracies or negotiating settlements, to protect your cashflow and keep your business running smoothly.
+When you subscribe to a Capitalise plan, you'll also receive immediate alerts on any CCJs registered against your business.
+This enables you to take prompt action, such as disputing inaccuracies or negotiating settlements, to protect your cash flow and ensure your business operates smoothly.

 finance